h4915577/java-senior-dev-refresher/microservices.md

 				     args : name : Order_Service (suppose)
 					 fallbackUri: forward: /orderFallBack

 Suppose any service is down so we have to send fall-back response to client

+Spring cloud Config Server - It is used to storing and serving, distributed configuration across Multiple Application.
+	                             So rather then defining common properties in each individual application, we will keep it one single place.
+								 To enable it we have to add dependency ConfigServer Changes in yml file like

+								 Spring:
+								   application:
+								      name : CONFIG_SERVER
+								   cloud:
+								      config:
+									    server:
+										   git:
+										     url: "provide git repo url"